PreviousErik/Unity_Console/README.md

 AddCommands(command);
 ```

+> [!WARNING]
+> Make sure to add the command, as it is not done automatically

 > [!IMPORTANT]
 > You do not need to add the console to anything, it will instantiate one when you start the game.